jsreport/docs/docs/xlsx.md

 ## API

-You can specifty the template the standard way using name/shortid or you can also send it fully in the API call:
+You can specifty template the standard way using name/shortid or you can also send it fully in the API call:
 ```js
 {
   "template":  {